Faculty Profiles

 Associate Professor of South Asian Studies, Cultural Anthropology, and Ethnography

-Fellow of the Centre for the Study of Religion, Politics and International Relations
+Fellow of the Centre for Religion, Ethics and Public Life

 Associate Professor of South Asian Studies, Education, and Social Reform